 5 Key Questions for Developing a Sound Lift Plan

-As some construction projects become more complex, the demand for lifting larger loads grows, which is impacting the size of cranes and the complexity of lifts.
-Experience alone may not be enough to operate cranes safely and in compliance with the applicable regulations and standards.
-Lifting operations depend on a team approach, careful lift planning and continued training to stay current with industry rules and regulations.
+As construction projects become more complex and the demand for lifting larger loads grows, the size of cranes and the complexity of lifts increases.
+Experience alone may not be enough to operate cranes safely and in compliance with applicable regulations and standards.
+The safety of crane operations depend on a team approach, careful lift planning and continued training to stay current with industry rules and regulations.

-Typically the most expensive and productive pieces of equipment at a construction site, cranes also can be the most dangerous without proper training, preparation and management.
+Cranes can be the most expensive and productive pieces of equipment at a construction site.
+Cranes also can be the most dangerous without proper training, preparation and management.
 Crane safety includes both basic and advanced planning as well as continuous monitoring of changing site conditions.

 Following are five key questions to consider as you develop a lift plan.

 - What can go wrong or interfere with this outcome?

 - What is the likelihood that something will go wrong?